 Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity. – John F. Kennedy

 Moderation is the big keyword here.
 Managing to avoid excesses is something that your body will thank you for in later life.
 Nobody asks you to live like a saint, but if you are able to stay away from smoking and drugs you can avoid a lot of problems.
 Also, eat and drink with moderation.
 You have only one chance.
 Once you have ruined your health it’s incredibly difficult to restore the damages.
 Sadly, most people only realize this when it is too late.
 Don’t be one of them.

 Everything in excess is opposed to nature. – Hippocrates

 When you’re young you want to take on the world.
 You dream big and have high hopes for the future.
 However, not all wishes come to fruition.
 Be prepared for this.
 Too high expectations can lead to pretty big disappointments.

 Sometimes we take everything for granted, without realizing the prosperity in our lives.
 Try to appreciate what you already have.
 If you are not happy now then no Porsche or big mansion will change that (in the long run).

 This mindset is a great foundation that cannot be shaken too easily, even if you are not able to reach a given desire.
-It helps you to shift your focus away from desperately trying to purse all that which you don’t have.
+It helps you to shift your focus away from desperately trying to pursue all that which you don’t have.
 This pursuit is a rat race that leads you nowhere.

 It’s the little details that are vital.
 Little things make big things happen. – John Wooden